3D Printed Car Body Prototype in PC-ABS

 Printing approach: controlling shrinkage and complexity at large scale

-To produce the part, the Omni3D team used Factory 2.0 NET, described as a printer equipped with:
+To produce the parts, the Omni3D team used the Factory 2.0 NET, which is equipped with:

-For large parts, shrinkage and deformation control is often a make-or-break constraint.
-In this case study, the printer configuration is presented as a key enabler for achieving stability and consistency.
+In the case of large parts, controlling shrinkage and warping is often the key limitation.
+The printer configuration is a crucial factor in achieving stability and consistency.

 Outcome: requirements met + next validation steps planned